flexdinesh/eventmanagement-front-end/README.md

 1. Node.js with Express.js serves the html views to the user
 2. Angular MVC controlled pages
 3. Bootstrap 4 components and styles
-4. Highcharts framework for registration pie chart
+4. Highcharts library for registration pie chart
 5. Deploy ready

 ## Key Takeaways